FIRST-Tech-Challenge/ftcdocs/docs/source/tech_tips/tech-tips.rst

    power, so the maximum number of fully-stalled REV Smart Servos the SPM can supply full power to is 7 (90W divided by 12W, ignoring the remainder).

-   Motors and servos also calculate mechanical power similarly.
+   Motors and servos also generally calculate mechanical power similarly.

    - *Mechanical Power(W) = torque (N-m) x angular speed (rad/s)*

-   Mechanical Power for a DC motor generally follows a very specific curve, based on its efficiency, its stall current and stall torque, how efficient the motor is, and a bunch of other factors.
+   Mechanical Power for a DC motor generally follows a very specific curve, based on its efficiency, stall current, stall torque, speed, and a bunch of other factors.
 The general performance curve of a DC motor can be seen in Figure 1.

    .. figure:: images/dc-motor-curve.*
       :width: 75%